duggum/modpe-api/README.md

 # NOTICE:

 ### I am working on a new JSDoc Template that better suits my needs for documenting the ModPE API.
-This proiject will not be worked until I am able to complete the new template.
+This project will not be worked until I am able to complete the new template.
 Sorry for the delay!

 ---